openebs-archive/openebs-docs/docs/snapshots.md

 ## Cloning and Restoring a Snapshot

 After creating a snapshot, you can restore it to a new PVC.
-For creating new PVC using this snapshot, it needs different *storageclass* to be used.
+For creating new PVC using this snapshot, it needs a different *storageclass* to be used.
 There will be a default storage class called **openebs-snapshot-promoter** will create during the installation of *openebs-operator-0.7.0.yaml*.

 So, this will create a PVC referencing to this default  *storageclass* for dynamically provisioning new PV.